 About the new funding

-The government currently contributes funding to the research and development corporations to:
+The government currently contributes funding to the RDCs to:

-- identify access and user needs for agvet chemicals, and
+- identify access and user needs for agvet chemicals

 - generate data to support applications for APVMA minor use permits.

-The $8 million announced in the 2014-15 budget under the improved access initiative is in addition to this existing funding.
+An initial $8 million was announced in the 2014-15 budget under the improved access initiative.
+A further $6.3 million was allocated in the 2018-19 budget to continue the program through to 2019-20.

-The $8 million is being provided over four years as follows:
+The $14.3 million is being provided over six years as follows:

 Privacy Statement, Confidentiality and Intellectual Property